-Do I need a licence to start a limousine or other Passenger Directed Vehicle Authorization (PDVA) service?
+Do I need a licence to start a taxi service?

 Yes.
-You need a passenger transportation licence to operate a limousine or other passenger directed vehicle authorization services in British Columbia.
+You need a passenger transportation licence to operate a taxi service in British Columbia.
 The type of licence you need is a Special Authorization: Passenger Directed Vehicle Authorization.
 The type of vehicle you will operate is a passenger directed vehicle.
-Limousines and other PDVA services are not considered taxis or transportation network services.